kyhavlov/consul-alerting/README.md

 | `node_watch`       | The setting to use for discovering nodes.
 If set to `local`, only the local node's health will be watched.
 If set to `global`, all nodes in the catalog will be watched.
 Defaults to `local`.
 | `service_watch`    | The setting to use for discovering services.
 If set to `local`, only services on the local node will be watch.
 If set to `global`, all services in the catalog will be watched.
 Defaults to `local`.
 | `change_threshold` | The time (in seconds) that a check must be in a failing state before alerting.
 Defaults to 60.
-| `default_handlers` | The default list of handlers to send alerts to, in the form "type.name".
+| `default_handlers` | The default list of handlers to send alerts to, in the form `type.name`.
 Defaults to all handlers.
 | `log_level`        | The logging level to use.
 Defaults to `info`.

 #### Service Options